lizhaak/java_pinterest/README.md

 4. Figure out how to use Hibernate for the databases
 5. Learn how to use Play Framework with Java. https://www.playframework.com/
 	- Gives a template to converting my solo project to use Java in the back-end.
+	- Got Play to work by using activator and reseting my $PATH:  export PATH=/User/elizabethhaakenson/to/activator-x.x.x/bin:$PATH